Welcome to your Library

 Saskatoon Public Library is governed by a volunteer library board and the Public Libraries Act, 1996.
 Membership appointments to the board are made by City Council.
 The Saskatoon Public Library Board follows the Board Bylaws in their conduct.

-City residents interested in submitting a topic to discuss at the next board meeting can fill out a Request to Make Deputation.
+City residents interested in submitting a topic to discuss at the next board meeting can fill out a Request to Make a Deputation.

 Candice Grant, Chair